wp-plugins/woocommerce-gift-wrapper/readme.txt

 * Use your own copy/language on the cart page
 * Set individual prices, descriptions, and images for wrapping types
 * Show or hide wrap images in cart
+* Static or modal view of giftwrap options
 * Get notice of the gift wrap message by email order notification and on the order page
+* Fully CSS-tagged for your customizing pleasure.
 * If you have suggestions for other features, please get in touch.

 == Installation ==